DCULibrary/open-refine-workshop/_workshop/index.md

 ![Image of Data and Lore from Star Trek](assets/images/ManyTypesOfData.png)

 ...But mostly in OpenRefine we work with tabular data.
 This can be in different formats - excel, csv file or xml file but in structure it is *tabular*.
 And when we talk about *messy* data we are talking about the values in those cells in those tables.
 Blank cells, duplicates, errors.
+Data types also relates to how OpenRefine treats numbers, strings etc. - we'll look more at that later.

 ### Enhancing your Data